raydelvecchio/flux-detector/README.md

 Ideally, we test this on some semi-SOTA realistic image models, not just CIFAKE.
 So this is what we do!

 ### Dataset Generation
 I created my own dataset for this!
 Two classes (AI generated vs real) of women speaking on stage (inspired by that original [viral image](https://x.com/AngryTomtweets/status/1822203767728591350)).
+In retrospect, I probably should have picked something that would be more consistent between Flux's generation and google images.
+Oh well.
 The real ones are scraped from Google Images, and the AI generated ones use [Replicate's FLUX Schneill](https://replicate.com/black-forest-labs/flux-schnell) model.
 The AI generated images were randomly seeded with a base prompt and some randomly selected modifier for a broader distribution.
 Yes, I know it's not the SOTA one for realize, but we're working efficiently with CNNs here.
 Give me a break.
 But yes, we should be using the most real, and I would if it wasn't like $0.03 a generation request.